dymmond/esmerald/docs/en/docs/application/applications.md

 requests (HTTP and Websockets).
 * **permissions** - A list of [permissions](../permissions/index.md) to serve the application incoming requests (HTTP and Websockets).
 * **middleware** - A list of middleware to run for every request.
-A Esmerald application will always include the middlewares from the configurations passed (CSRF, CORS, JWT...) and the custom user middleware.
+A Ravyn application will always include the middlewares from the configurations passed (CSRF, CORS, JWT...) and the custom user middleware.
 The middlewares can be subclasses of the [MiddlewareProtocol](../protocols.md). or <a href='https://www.lilya.dev/middleware/' target='_blank'>Lilya Middleware</a> as they are both converted